Pruning: Crown reduction

 Reducing the height and or spread of a tree by selectively cutting back to smaller branches and in fruit trees for increasing of light interception and enhancing fruit quality.

 Pollarding

 A regular form of pruning where certain deciduous species are pruned back to pollard heads every year in the dormant period.
 This practice is usually commenced on juvenile trees so they can adapt to the harshness of the practice.
 This practice can be used for tree shaping but is also used in specific species which young branches can be sold for floral arrangements.

-Deadheading

-Deadheading is the act of removing spent flowers or flowerheads for aesthetics, to prolong bloom for up to several weeks or promote rebloom, or to prevent seeding.